Chvxt3r/Certification_Notes/htb/cpts/footprinting.md

 |`secure_file_priv`|This variable is used to limit the effect of data import and export operations.|
 ### Footprinting
 #### Nmap
+> Be careful trusting script results.
+Verify the results.
+For example, in the below scan, the root user has a static password set, but the script is showing root/no password as valid credentials.

 ```bash
 sudo nmap 10.129.14.128 -sV -sC -p3306 --script mysql*